-Book-in-Common (BinC) is an opportunity for all new students to come to campus with at least one shared experience: that of reading This I Believe.
+Book-in-Common (BinC) is an opportunity for all new students to come to campus with at least one shared experience: that of reading the same book.
 It’s always a great starting point for conversation, and the variety of perspectives reflects the diversity of opinions and experiences that comprise our UofL community.
 Book-in-Common is about more than just reading; what really brings those pages to life are the different conversations and events that take place all year.

 A community-wide reading for UofL’s entire campus, BinC brings together students, faculty, and staff who read and explore a common text which is incorporated into courses across disciplines.
 To enhance classroom learning, BinC partners with campus and local community members to host a year-long aimed at highlighting the themes and issues raised throughout the text.